 II.3 Use case #B: IP bearer connection traversing different IP QoS architectures

-The next use case is similar as scenario #A, but focuses on the interworking aspect: the end-to-end IP bearer connection for IEPS/ETS traffic traverses different IP QoS architectures (Fig. II.2).
+The next use case is similar as scenario #A, but focuses on the interworking aspect: the end-to-end IP bearer connection for IEPS/ETS traffic traversing different IP QoS architectures (Fig. II.2).
 Thus, the two H.248 IP stream endpoints would then have different protocol stacks and/or different policy enforcements for IEPS/ETS support, leading to additional mapping complexity as in comparison to #A.

 Figure II.2 – Use case #B: IP bearer connection traversing different IP QoS architectures